Jill Bonner

-Education and career
+Education

+She attended Newland High School for Girls, a girls' grammar school, where she competed in the 440 yds and at university, being in the top five in the country.

 Bonner earned a bachelor's degree in 1959 and a Ph.D. in 1968 at King's College London.
 There, she was part of the laboratory of Cyril Domb, but her doctoral dissertation, Numerical studies on the linear Ising-Heisenberg model, involved research guided by Michael Fisher.
 Fisher writes that the idea for their work came from Domb, and that his paper with Bonner became one of his most cited (and hers).
 Although originally submitted to and published in Physical Review, it received a surprise rejection letter from another journal whose editor, Philip W. Anderson, had been given a preprint by Domb as an example of top current research.

+Career

 From 1962 through 1967, Bonner was an assistant lecturer and then lecturer in physics at Royal Holloway, University of London.
 In 1967 she married John F. Nagle, also a physicist at King's College, and moved with him to Carnegie Mellon University in the US, where he had obtained an assistant professorship.
 Affiliations listed by Bonner in her publications from the early 1970s include Carnegie Mellon and the University of Utah.
 She filed a formal complaint with Carnegie Mellon University in 1971 regarding a research appointment there, and eventually after "extensive teaching and lecturing experience" became a staff researcher at the Brookhaven National Laboratory.
 In 1976, she moved from Brookhaven to the University of Rhode Island, hired there as part of a push to improve the university's research profile by new physics department chair Stanley Pickart.

 Bonner was Pickart's second choice in his search after an offer to H. Eugene Stanley as full professor fell through; Stanley took a position at more than twice the pay elsewhere.
 In contrast, Bonner was offered only a visiting assistant professorship, at less than 2/3 of the salary offer made in the unsuccessful attempt to hire Stanley, and (after rejecting this offer as insulting) eventually took a position as visiting associate professor, still for significantly less than the offer to Stanley.
 In a later class-action lawsuit over discrimination against women at the University of Rhode Island, the court concluded that this experience was part of a pattern in which the existence of a permanent position and the pay for that position depended on the gender of the applicant.
 Because she was hired, her case was not considered to be convincing evidence of discrimination in hiring.
 Nevertheless, the outcome of the case was that over 200 female faculty members at the university should receive retroactive pay as damages.